PanDAWMS/panda-docs/docs/source/architecture/jedi.rst

        the task immediately.

     * retry
        To retry a task.
-The task will process only input data which were unsuccessful in the previous attempt.
+The task will process only input data that were unsuccessful in the previous attempt.
        Hopeless tasks such as broken and failed tasks reject the retry command since there is no reason to retry.

     * incexec
-       To retry a task with a new task parameters after looking up the input data.
-This is typically useful when new data are appended to the input data and require changes some task parameters.
+       To retry a task with new task parameters after looking up the input data.
+This is typically useful when new data are appended to the input data and require changes in some task parameters.

     * pause
        To pause processing of a task.
-This command disables to generate new jobs for the task and pause queued jobs.
+This command disables generating new jobs for the task and pauses queued jobs.

     * resume
        To resume a paused task.
-This command enables to generate new jobs for the task and release paused jobs.
+This command enables to generate new jobs for the task and releases paused jobs.

     * avalanche
        To skip the scouting state for a task.
-This commands changes the task status to running and triggers generation of remaining jobs for the task.
+This command changes the task status to running and triggers generation of remaining jobs for the task.

 Message Processor